 Briefing Mountain Gorilla trekking tour

 If you want to see gorillas in the wild, you’ll need a permit.
-This allows countries to control the amount of people visiting gorilla groups.
-It also allows national parks to raise the money necessary to protect these endangered primates.
-The permits grant access to one trek and one hour with the gorillas.
+This allows the relevant conservation authorities to control the number of people visiting gorillas.
+It also allows the national parks to raise the money necessary to protect these endangered primates.
+A permit grants access to one trek including one hour with the gorillas.
 The length of the trek may vary, depending on where the gorillas are on any given day.

-In Uganda, this applies to Bwindi Impenetrable National Park, which has approximately 20 habituated gorilla groups.
-It also applies to Mgahinga Gorilla National Park, which only has one or two habituated groups.
-Numbers can change as gorilla groups regularly split (and, less frequently, merge).
+In Uganda, gorilla permits are issued for two parks.
+The best known of these is Bwindi Impenetrable National Park, which now has more than 25 habituated gorilla groups.
+By contrast, Mgahinga Gorilla National Park has only one habituated group.
+These numbers are subject to change, however, as gorilla groups regularly split (and, less frequently, merge).

 How Much Does a Gorilla Permit Cost?